 I’ve just spent the winter flailing equally at learning to surf and improving my Spanish in Nicaragua and Costa Rica.
 More importantly, I met many wonderful people along the way.
 I’m now heading back to Alaska (my home) to work on a few projects before the Amherst summer session.

-Do you have any advice for students preparing for their first Pre-College enrichment summer on an Excel program with Putney Student Travel?
+Do you have any advice for students preparing for their first Pre-College enrichment summer on an program with Putney Student Travel?

 The first step into a new situation is always the most difficult.
 Come to the summer program with an open mind and you will be rewarded with experiences and friends that you’ll remember forever.
 The culture here is based on the premise that interesting and fun experiences are the basis for learning, and I have personally seen the effectiveness of the concept.
-There are many options out there, but the combination of what Excel has to offer in terms of professional staff, great students, and a setting with so many activities to offer, makes Amherst a great choice for anyone looking for a fun, meaningful, and interesting summer experience.
+There are many options out there, but the combination of what Pre-College has to offer in terms of professional staff, great students, and a setting with so many activities to offer, makes Amherst a great choice for anyone looking for a fun, meaningful, and interesting summer experience.